-The purpose of the process plan is to indicate the various planned activities and strategies which the on municipality will embark to Integrated compose its Development Plan for the five year cycle (2022/23)2026/27) and the budget for the 2022/23 financial year and the two outer years.
+The purpose of the process plan is to indicate the various planned activities and which strategies on the municipality will embark to its Integrated compose Development Plan for the five cycle (2022/23)year 2026/27) and the budget for the 2022/23 financial year and the two outer years.
 The enhances process plan integration and alignment between the IDP and the Budget, thereby ensuring the development of an IDP-based budget.
 It fulfils the role of a business plan or an operational framework for the IDP process outlining the manner in which the IDP process was undertaken.
 In addition, it identifies the activities and the processes around the key statutory annual operational processes of the budget and IDP compilation, performance management implementation and the adoption of the municipality's annual report.